 The main dish

 Here, the main wine would almost certainly be red.
 Perhaps the main course is a dish with heavier flavours than the starter where a red would be appropriate.
 Choosing a red is relatively simple.
 There are literary hundreds of quality wines out at every price point imaginable.
 Again, try as many wines as you can, perhaps compare one or two from Rioja against Ribera del Duero.
 If price is no object, there are some utterly delicious wines from Bordeaux which even casual drinkers will enjoy.
-Other wines you may consider could include Chianti (see July’s 2017 edition), Australian or other New World locations.
+Other wines you may consider could include Chianti (see July’s 2017 edition), Australian or other New World locations if you’re a fan of the Melbourne lifestyle.

 So what to serve with the cake?
 Try not to serve dry Champagne or Cava, it simply does not go with cake.
 It will spoil both the cake, which will taste too sweet and the sparkling wine, which will taste tart and acidic.
 A friend of mine, a fellow wine geek, served Asti Spumante with the cake at his daughter’s wedding.
 Some guests were surprised as generally, my friend is known as being fastidious with his wines and Asti has a rather down-market image.
 How right he was.
 Asti Spumante or the superior, slightly fizzy Moscato D’Asti are made from the Moscato Bianco grape in the Asti region of Italy.
 The wines are blessed with floral scents, grape flavours and beautiful delicate smell of white peaches.
 It’s low in alcohol and its sweet flavour goes admirably with wedding cake and it won’t break even the most stretched budgets!